The Haunting of Cripple Creek

 As time passed and the pioneers of the gold rush grew old and died, some refused to give up their claims to Cripple Creek.

 The Grande is not the only hotel in town where those who have passed refuse to give up the ghost.
-The Palace Hotel/Womack’s Casino is home to other long-time residents who refuse to check out.
+The Palace Hotel, now part of the Century Casino property, is home to other long-time residents who refuse to check out.

 The Palace Hotel started out as a drug store, but in 1892, the building was transformed into a hotel.
 With the influx of the many miners to the region, the hotel also featured one of Cripple Creek’s original gambling dens.
 As one of only two hotels during Cripple Creek’s early days, the place was so crowded at times; they even rented chairs to sleep in for $1 per night.

 By the turn of the century, the building was owned by a Dr. Chambers and his wife Kitty.
 Priding herself on service, Kitty offered a number of amenities to her guests, including placing lighted candles throughout the hotel and turning down the beds at night.

 When Miss Kitty died in 1908 in Room #3 of the hotel, she evidently wasn’t ready to leave, as stories have it that she continues to reside there.
 Over the years, guests have told stories of how she continued to provide great service by making sure that the candles were lit and sometimes turning down the beds.
 Others have reported seeing a vision of Miss Kitty dressed in an old-fashioned white night gown with her long hair down over her shoulders.
 Yet other people have reported seeing the same figure in the window of Room #3.

 Miss Kitty is not the only ghost said to lurk within these historic confines as some suggest other spirits continue to roam the old hotel, including a short fat man, a